Stephen-Seo/PoorMansAnubis/README.txt

 depenencies.
 They should be checked against the list of SHA256SUM files.

-To update a dependency "foo" that was version 1.0 and now is 2.0, the download link to its source must be updated in the Makefile.
-Note that the Makefile depends on a corresponding SHA256SUM file.
+To update a dependency "foo" that was version 1.0 and now is 2.0, the download link to its source must be updated in the Makefile and CMakeLists.txt.
+Note that the Makefile and the CMakeLists.txt depends on a corresponding SHA256SUM file.
 In this case, SHA256SUM_foo-1.0.tar.gz.txt shall be replaced with SHA256SUM_foo-2.0.tar.gz.txt with an updated sha256 hash (for example; the filenames may be somewhat different).
 It is apparent, then, to download the source tarball to create the sha256 hash file.
 Note that these SHA256SUM files